julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-#### Monday, July 07, 2025.
+#### Tuesday, July 08, 2025.
 Quote of the day:

-> "The skilful employer of men will employ the wise man, the brave man, the covetous man, and the stupid man." - Sun Tzu
+> "Most people wouldn't know music if it came up and bit them on the a-s." - Frank Zappa